oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-1. If there was a `code_challenge` in the authorization request for which this code was issued, there must be a `code_verifier` in the token request, and it MUST be verified according to the steps in {{access-token-request}}.
+1. If there was a `code_challenge` in the authorization request for which this code was issued, there must be a `code_verifier` in the token request, and it MUST be verified according to the steps in {{token-request}}.
 (This is no change from the current behavior in {{RFC7636}}.)

-2. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.
+1. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.

 Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.